 TJ Gaertig ’18

-Graduating in May with a major in Chinese and minors in German and Asian Studies, the native of Frankfort Square, Illinois, says he looks forward to honing his teaching skills and learning about his new host community.
+Graduating with a major in Chinese and minors in German and Asian Studies, the native of Frankfort Square, Ill., is honing his teaching skills and learning about his new host community of Erfurt in the state of Thuringia.
 “As an English teaching assistant, I will encourage students to use language creatively, and I will learn and refine my own teaching practices with the help of fellow teachers and students,” he wrote in his application essay.

 Read more about Mr. Gaertig